Spring

 As Computer specialists (in Computing) we will become game developers!
 We will plan our own simple computer game by designing characters and backgrounds, and create a working prototype.
 We will then develop this further based on feedback we receive.
 As well as using Scratch as our programming tool, we will also use the school's new computing equipment - sphero!

 As Artists we will be exploring movement across water.
-Using the artists Katsushika Hokusai as our inspiration, we will focus on line work and use water colours in our final piece.
+Using the artist Katsushika Hokusai as our inspiration, we will focus on line work and use paint in our final piece.

 In RE we will continue our work from Autumn 2, exploring the question, 'What would Jesus do?
 Can we live by the values of Jesus in the 21st century?'.
-We will look at what Jesus said about generosity and greed as well as look at figures who followed his teachings e.g. Mother Teresa.
+We will look at what Jesus said about generosity, greed and temptation.
 In Spring 2 we will explore a new question, 'What does it mean to be a Muslim in Britain today?'
-In order to enhance our understanding, we will go on a visit to Cheadle Mosque.
+We will deepen our understanding of the five pillars of Islam and will go on a visit to Cheadle Mosque.

 Here are some websites that you might find useful: